pydantic/pydantic/docs/contributing.md

 <a href="https://pydantic.dev"><img src="https://img.shields.io/endpoint?url=https://raw.githubusercontent.com/pydantic/pydantic/main/docs/badge/v2.json" alt="Pydantic Version 2" style="max-width:100%;"></a>
 ```

-## Adding your library as part of Pydantic tests
+## Adding your library as part of Pydantic's third party test suite

 To be able to identify regressions early during development, Pydantic runs tests on various third-party projects
 using Pydantic.
-Are you maintaining an open source project and are you heavily relying on Pydantic?
-If you match
-some of the following criteria:
+We consider adding support for testing new open source projects (that rely heavily on Pydantic) if your said project matches some of the following criteria:

 - The project is actively maintained.
-- Making use of Pydantic internals (e.g. relying on the [`BaseModel`][pydantic.BaseModel] metaclass, typing utilities).
+- The project makes use of Pydantic internals (e.g. relying on the [`BaseModel`][pydantic.BaseModel] metaclass, typing utilities).
 - The project is popular enough (although small projects can still be included depending on how Pydantic is being used).
-- The project CI is simple enough to be ported into Pydantic's workflow.
+- The project CI is simple enough to be ported into Pydantic's testing workflow.

-The project can be tested as part of Pydantic's development process.
-You can [open feature request][open feature request]
+If your project meets some of these criteria, you can [open feature request][open feature request]
 to discuss the inclusion of your project.

 [open feature request]: https://github.com/pydantic/pydantic/issues/new?assignees=&labels=feature+request&projects=&template=feature_request.yml